 How do I get a 'fit to fly certificate' or 'COVID-19 clearance letter' if I am travelling and have recently recovered from COVID-19?

 Some countries may be requesting documented evidence of previous COVID-19 infection as an alternative to a negative COVID-19 test as an entry requirement.
 If this is requested, you must ensure what type of documentation and evidence is acceptable to the country you are entering and also the airline you are travelling with.

 - Be aware that certificates proving you have been recently infected with COVID-19 (sometimes known as 'COVID-19 recovery certificates' or 'fitness to fly certificates') are not available via your NHS GP or via the NHS.

 In addition, if you live in:

-- England or Wales: the NHS COVID pass app shows proof of recovery from prior COVID-19 infection for those who have tested positive with an NHS PCR test in the last 180 days.
+- England or Wales: the NHS COVID pass app may show proof of recovery from prior COVID-19 infection for those who have tested positive with an NHS PCR test in the last 180 days.
 You'll need to check if this type of documentation would be accepted as evidence of previous infection by your airline and destination country.

 - Northern Ireland: see the guidance on COVID recovery certificates